SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 * Subject Public Key (Public key value),
 * Certificate Signature Algorithm (Algorithm used to generate the certificate signature),
 * Certificate Signature (Certificate signature generated by encrypting certificate data with the issuer's private key),
-* Extensions (optional - are responsible for providing many different information, for example if the certificate is CA, what means that it can be used to sign another certificate.
-Added in version 3 of the X.509),
+* Extensions (optional - are responsible for providing various pieces of information, for example if the certificate is CA, which means that it can be used to sign another certificate.
+Added in version 3 of X.509),
 * Issuer Unique Identifier (optional - can be present in the certificate to handle the possibility of reuse of issuer names),
 * Subject Unique Identifier (optional - can be present in the certificate to handle the possibility of reuse of subject names).

 To show how the authentication with X.509 certificates works, there is an example of the simplified mutual SSL handshake:

 ![Simplified mutual SSL handshake](/images/mqtt/sslMutualSimplified.png)

-Server knows that the client is the owner of the certificate it sent, after server decrypts the encrypted copy of the message using the client's public key.
-Client knows that the server is the owner of the certificate it sent, if server uses correct session key, because that means that server decrypted it with its private key.
+A server knows that the client is the owner of the certificate it sent, after the server has decrypted the encrypted copy of the message using the client's public key.
+The client knows that the server is the owner of the certificate it sent, if server uses the correct session key, because that means that the server decrypted it with its private key.
 In basic authentication with username and password, the password has to be sent to authenticate the user.
-When certificates are used, the private key is never sent, what makes the use of the certificates much more secure than the basic authentication with username and password.
+When certificates are used, the private key is never sent, which makes the use of the certificates much more secure than the basic authentication with username and password.

-There are 3 important terms connected to x.509 certificates, which should be known to everyone who wants to start working with them:
+There are 3 important terms related to X.509 certificates, which everyone should know who wants to start working with them:

-* Keystore is a file, which device uses to authenticate itself in the mutual SSL handshake.
-That means that keystore contains chain of the certificates used by the device and the private key of the device.
+* Keystore is a file which a device uses to authenticate itself in the mutual SSL handshake.
+That means that keystore contains the chain of the certificates used by the device and the private key of the device.
-* Truststore is also a file, but it contains all trusted certificates.
-That means that the server or the device would only establish the connection with something, what is using the certificate from their truststore.
-When the chain of the certificates is used, then it is enough if one of the certificates from the chain is trusted to establish the connection.
+* Truststore is a file which contains all trusted certificates.
+A server or device would only establish a connection with something that is using a certificate from their truststore.
+When the chain of certificates is used, only one of the certificates in the chain must be trusted to establish the connection.
 * Certificate Authority (CA) in the simplest sense, a CA is an entity that signs certificates.

-Both, keystore and truststore can be stored in the same file, but for security reason it is recommended to keep them separately, since truststore contains public data and keystore contains the private key, which should be known only to the owner.
+Both keystore and truststore can be stored in the same file, but for security reasons we recommended you to keep them separately.
+The truststore contains public data and the keystore contains the private key, which only to the owner should know.
 The most popular formats for these files are:

 * PKCS12 (Public Key Cryptography Standards, version 12), which can be generated using OpenSSL toolkit.
 * JKS (Java KeyStore), which can be generated with the Java Keytool.